 To start with, you need to identify the problem with your furnace.
 There could be a loose part, a dirty air filter, or a thermostat malfunction.
 After you identify the problem, you can start the repair process.
 A constant running furnace may also indicate that it needs repairs.
-Here are some easy steps to follow in Furnace Repair Studio City: Check the light on the furnace and make sure it’s green or red.
+Here are some easy steps to follow: Check the light on the furnace and make sure it’s green or red.
 If it’s red, the problem may be in the blower motor, thermostat, run capacitor, or furnace control board.

 A furnace that doesn’t work can be a serious problem.
 You need to diagnose the problem to get it fixed, and the first step is troubleshooting the thermostat and gas valve.
 Sometimes, the ignitor fails to ignite the gas.
 A technician from a heating and air conditioning company can replace the ignitor, which is a relatively inexpensive fix that could save you a lot of money in the long run.